DisnakeDev/disnake/docs/ext/commands/api/misc.rst

 Miscellaneous
 =============

-This section documents other things related to commands extension but not fitting into any other category.
+This section documents everything in the commands extension that doesn't fit into any other section, but isn't big enough to have its own section.

 Classes
 -------